D-Jeffrey/gedcom-to-visualmap/README.md

 - add histical timeline and reference events in the area from https://www.vizgr.org/historical-events/ & https://github.com/dh3968mlq/hdtimelines/
 - need to determine how do deal with very large HTML files.
 Could use a limit of the number of people included in the selection
 - Improve the KML version of the maps by grouping and improving the track of a person.
 Add description bits to people in the KML version
+- Improve marker clusters to have the proper icon

 ## Issues
 - Marriage is not read correctly all the time, limitations with multiple marriages
 - Linux does not save FileHistory
+- People dialog displays only one parent after Draw Update
+- list of background maps on Follium is not complete or presented, so currently only shows cartodbvoyager

 ### GUI
 - Need to separate the Load and GPS resolve steps (currently reloads after 30 seconds of looking up values)

 ## Releases

+### v0.2.6.2
+- @colin0brass - Fixes to make it work properly on a Mac as well as a number of other pure programmer errors identified
+- Improve Person Dialog (Displays picture if available)
+### v0.2.6.1
+- Added person attributes age
+- Fixed age calc in Person dialog for parents, scroll grid on parents, click on a parent to bring up there details in a seperate window
+- Improved last Name grouping on Folium maps, added soundex matching option
+- Adjusted for variation in BC or negative dates
 ### v0.2.6.0
 - New :main program gv.py
 - fixed the logging level settings and reapply of log settings